hunglm-dev/Spring-kafka/README.md

 ```
 2. Java

-Project using Java 11 and Spring boot framework with dependecies:
+Project using Java 11 and Spring boot framework with kafka dependecies:
 ```xml
 <dependencies>
   <dependency>